mrirecon/bart/doc/singularity/README.md

 ```

 ### Note
-The definition files above also respresent simple guides of how to install BART on the individual operating systems.
+The definition files above also represent simple guides of how to install BART on the individual operating systems.